-All shareholders – whether in a start-up, a small business or a large one – can benefit from a shareholders’ agreement.
-A shareholders’ agreement is a written agreement among some or all of a company’s shareholders.
+All shareholders – whether in a startup, a small or large business or a family-owned business – can benefit from a shareholders’ agreement.
+A shareholders’ agreement is a written agreement among some or all of the company’s shareholders.
 It defines the relationship, rights and obligations between the shareholders and the company, and documents their agreement on matters related to the company’s management and operation, financing, organization and the transfer of shares – and addresses potentially contentious issues before problems arise.
 Without one, the relationship is governed by the applicable legislation (provincial or federal), but that doesn’t cover everything the shareholders might want to cover, or do so in the way they would choose.
 The best bet: take control and negotiate a shareholders’ agreement.
 Here are the key practical considerations and terms of founders shareholders’ agreements and the key complementary agreements founders should consider.

 Here are a few key practical considerations about shareholders’ agreements for founders to keep in mind.

 Timing.
 Deciding when to spend the money to put a shareholders’ agreement in place isn’t easy.
 Paying for one too early could be a waste of money if the business plan isn’t fleshed out or the co-founders aren’t yet decided.
 However, investors will likely want to see one in place before they consider financing the company.
 And expect investors, especially active ones, to want to discuss modifying the agreement to give them board participation and other things.

 Minority Shareholder Rights.
 The legal framework is designed to protect minority shareholders.
 So just because a shareholder owns more than 50% of its company doesn’t mean it can make decisions that disregard the interests of minority shareholders.

 Independent Legal Advice.
 Shareholders’ agreements have long-term ramifications.
 Each co-founder must understand the terms of the agreement and obtain independent legal advice to make sure they do.